ashutosh0gupta/TARA/README.md

 - can thin be removed without worry
 - C parsing: bool types are declared as 8bit
 - assert(false) support
-- bulk rename litmus files.. and write their C versions
+- write C versions of litmus files
 - todo: is_po_new add memoization
 - delare the_launcher and the_finisher as sc
 - populate all sc